deep2dream/solidity-analysis/README.md

 * [ ] *+Backend - GraphQL*
 # Secure & Cheap
 ### Tools
 *Solidity is a simple programming language.
 But it is supported by mountains of beautiful assisting tools.
-Maybe it's simplicity makes that possible.
+Maybe its simplicity facilitates such a thing.
 You can boost up your programming using those tools.
 You will be impressed by effectiveness they brings.*
 Type|Func.
 -----|---
 **VS Extensions**